 Mr Khoo was appointed the Chief Financial Officer of the Company effective 1 May 2017 and the Company Secretary effective 30 June 2017.
 Mr Khoo had previously held the Company Secretary position briefly in 2011.

-Mr Khoo has spent over the past 30 years working in various industries in the Asia Pacific region.
-He was also with the Group from 2004 to 2011.
+Mr Khoo has spent over the past 30 years working in various industries in the Asia from 2004 to 2011.